 What types of fungicide treatments does Green Man offer?

-Green Man has two types of fungicide available.
+Green Man offers two types of fungicides.

 Will a fungicide application get rid of the disease forever?

 No. Fungal diseases are very complex, and like many organisms, are constantly evolving.
 The fungicides we used ten years ago are no longer effective due to the disease becoming resistant to them.